vc201/WindowsBluetoothServer/README.md

 # Windows Bluetooth Server

-Simple server used to control media keys
+Simple windows bluetooth server used to control media keys (works in conjunction with android bluetooth remote)